Office politics are everywhere.

 Some of them resent being told what to do by their bosses, and, in a sort of “the oppressed becomes the oppressor dynamic”, they seek revenge on their colleagues.

-In some cases, taskers can also be insecure bosses who tell their reports what to do in very direct ways just so they can “show who’s boss” (the meme above is a humorous example).
+In some cases, taskers can also be insecure bosses who over-task just so they can “show who’s boss” (the meme being a humorous example).

 And finally, the last category of taskers are highly ambitious individuals who want to climb the corporate ladder and have a good career.